eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/index.md

 - Scala 2.11 or 2.10
 - Apache Spark 2.1.2 (compiled for Scala 2.11)
 - Apache Hadoop 2.7 (HDFS)
-- Apache Hive 1.2, with a relational data bases as meta store (e.g. Derby)
+- Apache Hive 1.2, with a relational database as metastore (e.g. Derby)

 Recent versions of the following Hadoop distributions are generally supported as well: